Last updated September 16th, 2023.

 You can beat them to the punch and get ahead of the crowd that is still trying to squeeze the last drops of developed markets lemon and go for a completely new one instead.

-Frontier economies in Asia are the future, and they will outperform the returns of developed nations.
+Frontier economies in Asia are the future, and will continue outperforming the returns of their emerging and developed counterparts.

 Skip the Next Western Recession